THE NECESSARY MATERIALS

 6. SEW THE AIRPODS CASE

 There are 5 seams: the tongue and the 4 corners.
-Cut 5 threads, 5 times longer than the sewing length.
-Then wax the linen threads with beeswax.
+Cut 5 threads, 5 times longer than the length to be sewn.
+Then, wax the linen threads with beeswax.
 Thread a needle through each end of the threads.

-Glue the two ends of the tongue together then sew part n°2 (the tongue) to part n°1.
-To start sewing: pass the thread through the 1st hole and even out the threads.
-Sew passing each needle one by one through each hole.
-Finish the seam with 3 double stitches (stop stitches) and cut the thread flush.
+Glue the two ends of the tab together and then sew piece #2 (the tab) onto piece #1.
+To start sewing: pass the thread through the first hole and even out the threads.
+Sew by passing each needle through each hole one by one.
+Finish the seam with 3 double stitches (lock stitches) and cut the thread flush.

-To learn more about “simplified” leather stitching, check out our guide:
+To learn more about “simplified” leather sewing, check out our guide:

-Glue edge to edge the ends of pieces n°3 and n°4 on piece n°1 then sew the sides.
+Glue the ends of pieces 3 and 4 edge to edge on piece 1 then sew the sides.